keyboard_arrow_up

 Break-Out

 Force necessary to actuate sliding.
-A high break-out value indicates the development of adhesion.
+A high break-out value indicates the development of adhesion and resistance at the interface between bonded materials.

 Coating

-A uniform layer of chemical primers or adhesives that are used to produce chemical bonding between rubber and a substrate.
+A uniform layer of chemical primers or adhesives used to produce chemical bonding between rubber and a substrate and to improve consistency during molding.

 Cold Bond

-The adhesion of a vulcanized rubber material to a contact surface through the use of suitable contact cements.
+The adhesion of a vulcanized rubber material to a contact surface through the use of suitable contact cements rather than full heat-based curing inside a mold.

 Contact Pressure

-Pressure applied to the assembly to achieve a bond in contact adhesives.
+Pressure applied to the assembly to achieve a bond in contact adhesives and support full interface contact between the joined materials.

 Curing

-Also known as “vulcanization,” this is the permanent change that the rubber undergoes during molding.
+Also known as “vulcanization,” this is the permanent change that the rubber undergoes during molding as it develops the physical properties required for service.

 Elastomer

-Any material that when stretched more than twice its length is able to return to its original shape.
+Any material that, when stretched more than twice its length, is able to return to its original shape, making it useful for seals, mounts, and vibration-damping parts.

 Flex Cracking

-The tendency of some Rubber Metal Bonding materials to crack as a result of repeated bending or stressing at the same point.
+The tendency of some Rubber Metal Bonding materials to crack as a result of repeated bending or stressing at the same point over time.

 Natural Rubber

-Crude rubber obtained from organic sources, such as vegetables.
+Crude rubber obtained from organic sources, such as plants, and used in many applications where elasticity and resilience are desired.

 Nitrile

-Also referred to as “Buna-N,” it is the most commonly used elastomer for O-rings, due to its wide temperature range, resistance to petroleum fluids and good physical properties.
+Also referred to as “Buna-N,” it is one of the most commonly used elastomers for O-rings because of its wide temperature range, resistance to petroleum fluids, and strong physical properties.

 Polymer

 General term used to describe all rubbers and plastics involved in Rubber Metal Bonding.
-Polymer is also the chemical term that refers to all organic materials that are formed from chains of repeated chemical units.
+Polymer is also the chemical term for organic materials formed from chains of repeated chemical units.

 Primer

-Chemical material that improves the bond of the sealant to the substrate.
+Chemical material that improves the bond of the sealant or adhesive to the substrate and helps prepare the surface for reliable adhesion.

 Set